pkErbynn/angular-unit-testing/README.md

 Run `ng test --code-coverage` to know which parts of the code is covered with test.

-> NB: Project might have test running Karma issues but the concept is clear
+> NB: Project might have test running Karma issues but the concept is very clear